kkoppenhaver/cta-alert-bot/README.md

 # Transit Alert Bot

 A Discord bot to remind you when you need to catch your bus or train.
+Repo structure forked from [Python-hellofly-flask](https://github.com/fly-apps/python-hellofly-flask).

 ## Getting Started